0xPolygon/polygon-docs/docs/zkEVM/get-started/setup-nodes/deploy-zkevm/configure-node-deployment.md

     !!! warning "Workaround if you have configuration issues"
         - You may have to hardcode these variables into the `mainnet/docker-compose.yaml` file.
             - Also, the `ZKEVM_NETWORK` variable which you can set to `mainnet`.
-            - Note, there are more than one references to hardcode in.
+            - Note, there is more than one reference to hardcode in.

 ## Approve POL token for sequencer